stojnev/dwr-analysis/README.md

 2. **Get RPM** calculates RPM based on `TARGET_RPM` and listening to `WF_FREQUENCY`.
 3. **Get W&F** calculates wow, flutter and joing W&F based on listening to `WF_FREQUENCY`.
 4. **Get IMD** calculates IMD based on listening to `IMD_FREQ1` and `IMD_FREQ2`.
+5. **Get THD+N** calculates THD+N based on the input stream.

+Note there still are many validation issues across the board with pending fixes.